 Los Angeles Pierce College has established the Institutional Learning Outcomes (ILO) listed below.
-As a component of the ILOs, General Learning Outcomes (GELO) are included.
-Specific GELOs are listed on page 64.

 COMMUNICATION

 The student will demonstrate proficiency in communication skills, including active listening, textual interpretation and comprehension, and oral and written expression.

 CRITICAL THINKING

 The student will demonstrate proficiency in identifying and clarifying issues, problems, questions, and assumptions; analyzing data and relevant information including alternative approaches; differentiating between facts, opinions, and biases; synthesizing and generating solutions and possible outcomes; and using evidence and reasoning to support conclusions.